11 ways to be mindful in the autumn and make the most of the season

 September is a particularly good month for foraging – check out this guide from BBC Countryfile Magazine to see what you can gather.

 It's easy to bring nature into your home and create stylish decorations.
 Pine cones can be placed in a jar or bowl and used to give any room a natural vibe.

-Photod by Cecile Vedemil, Bethany Fankhauser, Kristopher Roller, Annie Spratt, Nine Köpfer, David Norman and Maria Shanina on Unsplash
+Photos by Cecile Vedemil, Bethany Fankhauser, Kristopher Roller, Annie Spratt, Nine Köpfer, David Norman, Erik Mclean, Toby Elliott and Maria Shanina on Unsplash

 Find your latest craft project with Gathered.